 Partial dentures are prepared with the same pink-colored plastic or acrylic base used to make the full or complete dentures.
 They are designed to fit perfectly in the upper or lower half of the mouth and help replace the missing teeth with natural-looking false teeth.
 They have to be removed at night before going to bed, and they should be kept soaked in denture cleansing fluid overnight.

-In full-set dentures, the remaining teeth must be removed first and allow the gums to heal completely.
+In full-set dentures, the remaining teeth must be removed first and the gums are allowed to heal completely.
 Then, it takes roughly about two to three months to manufacture the dentures.
 For this purpose, molds or impressions of the patient’s mouth are taken.

 Partial dentures are made using the same procedure as full dentures.
 Once the gums have adequately healed, impressions or molds of the gums will be captured.
 These molds will be sent to a dental laboratory to fabricate a model.
 The model dentures will be fine-tuned to ensure a perfect fit.
 They consist of a metal framework that helps support the false teeth.
 This would then be held in position using clips and are carefully fitted to lock into place using the remaining natural teeth.